Your Guide on How to Socialise a Kitten

 Once you begin taking your kitten outside to explore, you will quickly find it's not always easy to avoid potentially scary encounters such as meeting other pet's and animals, loud noises and various busy areas such as traffic or crowds.
 This can be overwhelming for all pets and is especially known to cause fear and anxiety in kitten's, especially when in training mode.
 Socialising your kitten in a safe and controlled manner over a period of time can help ensure these encounters run much smoother in the future.

-Socialising pet's refers to the process of gradually and safely exposing your pet to objects (people, animals, toys) and actions (such as sounds; water, horns, alarms) so they learn each new interaction is safe.
-So as to prevent pet's from become startled, anxious or aggressive when encountering these events in the future.
+Socialising pets refers to the process of gradually and safely exposing your pet to objects (people, animals, toys) and actions (such as sounds; water, horns, alarms) so they learn each new interaction is safe.
+This will also prevent pet's from being startled, anxious or aggressive when encountering these events in the future.

-For socialisation to work, you first need to consider the future encounters your cat will have.
-Start with a list, thinking of the types of areas you'd like to explore and the daily scenes your cat will experience.
-We've put together an example list of things we consider before taking cat's outside to explore:
+For socialisation to work, you first need to consider the future encounters your kitten will have.
+Start with a list, thinking of the types of areas you would like to explore and the daily scenes your kitten will experience.
+We have put together an example list of things we consider before taking kittens outside to explore:

 - Transport (cars, buses, trains, bikes)

 - Animals (other pet's (dogs), wildlife (birds, sheep, cows)

 Introducing your kitten to other animals and new things

 Before starting each introduction, it is important to consider how it can be done safely.

 Of course, the ideal scenario outside is to start in rural, open areas with plenty of space that aren't too busy.
 Here you can be sure you will have enough room to keep distance and retreat should you need too!